 It will fade away the stress and allow your mind to think creatively when you return to your desk.
-Results show that taking lunch with your colleagues give a productivity boost while making you happier.
-When you talk and listen to your employees, you also relieve your stress level and improves your networking.
+Results show that taking lunch with your colleagues gives a productivity boost while making you happier.
+When you talk and listen to your employees, you also relieve your stress level and improve your networking.

 3. The Sleep Cycle and the Nap Time

 The money you made while neglecting your sleep cycle can go into making your health when it deteriorates.
-So, having adequate sleep is important because it gives you the rest, sharpens your memory and makes you prepared for the next day.
+So, having adequate sleep is important because it gives you rest, sharpens your memory, and makes you prepared for the next day.